SuperCater/Simple-Calculator/README.md

-# IMPORTANT
-The code has just recently been rewritten so quite a couple of features are missing and probably won't be brought back.

 # Simple-Calculator
 A simple calculator that can use multiple types of operations and accepts infinite values (or well till the program runs out of memory)